bflbarlow/d3_projects/README.md

 - Thorium Browser
 - GitHub

 After distro-hopping (*including Ubuntu, Zorin, Arch, Fedora, etc.*), I’ve settled on Debian and GNOME as my daily driver Linux environment.
-I also have been experimenting with Pop!\_OS featuring the Cosmic DE dual booting on my laptop and am slowly becoming a big fan.
+I also have been experimenting with Pop!\_OS featuring the Cosmic DE on my Lenovo ThinkPad T490s laptop and am slowly becoming a big fan.
 Once the Cosmic DE goes stable, I think it may be likely it will become my daily driver.

 I use DDEV for web development and have been writing code with Sublime Text for a decade.
 Could I use a proper IDE?
 Of course.
 But K.I.S.S. :)